culanomeara/adventureswithwood/README.md

 Images were sourced on Google from various sites including Instructables and Pinterest.
 Creative commons images were used where possible.

-I created the site logo/placeholder image using CANVA https://www.canva.com/
+The site logo/placeholder image was created using Canva https://www.canva.com/

 [Back to top](<#contents>)